Maternity / Adoption Leave Trust Claim

 The Maternity Leave Contribution is to be paid for all employees for whom the Class 1 Social Security Contributions are paid and for all employees (including Part-Timers) who are not eligible to pay Social Security Contributions but who are eligible for Maternity Leave according to the Employment and Industrial Relations Act (Cap.
 452.).

-The following employees are exempt from having the Maternity Leave Contribution paid in their respect:
+The following employees are exempt from having the Maternity Leave Contribution paid in their respect by their employer:

-- Employees over 65 years of age who are exempt from paying Social Security Contributions, but are still considered to be in an employment relationship
+- Employees over sixty-five (65) years of age who are exempt from paying Social Security Contributions, but are still considered to be in an employment relationship.

-The following employees are not exempt from having the Maternity Leave Contribution paid in their respect:
+The following employees are not exempt from having the Maternity Leave Contribution paid in their respect by their employer:

-- Part-Time employees who are not due to pay Social Security Contributions on such employment given that they are already paying from another full-time employment
+- Part-Time employees who are not due to pay Social Security Contributions on such employment given that they are already paying from another full-time and/or part-time employment.
+Employers employing part-timers should contribute to the Maternity Leave Trust Fund on behalf of their part-time employees as well, even though they do not pay Social Security Contributions on the part-time job.

-- Persons (mostly interns) engaged on definite 6 monthly contracts
+- Persons (mostly interns) engaged on definite six (6) monthly contracts.

-Obligation for employee to stay in same employment for 6 months:
+Obligation for employee to stay in same employment for six (6) months:

 - Presently, the Employment and Industrial Relations Act (Cap.
-452.) contains a provision (Article 36 (20) that requires employees to return to work for a 6 month period after benefitting from maternity leave, failing which the employer will be due to a reimbursement from the employee.
-This provision remains valid and the employee is obliged to adhere to such regulation
+452.) contains a provision (Article 36 (20) that requires employees to return to work for a six (6) month period after benefitting from maternity leave, failing which the employer will be due to a reimbursement from the employee.
+This provision remains valid and the employee is obliged to adhere to such regulation.

 Teachers working in Church Schools are not considered as public officers and therefore Maternity Leave Contribution should be paid in their respect.